omarzawahry/DecoratR/README.md

 - .NET 6.0 or later
 - Microsoft.Extensions.DependencyInjection 6.0.0 or later

 **Note**: Keyed services are only available in .NET 8.0 or later.
-If you're using .NET 6.0, you can only use the regular (non-keyed) decoration features.
+If you're using .NET 6.0 or 7.0, you can only use the regular (non-keyed) decoration features.

 ## Contributing